HTTP call

 Authorization with OAuth 2.0

 You can authorize requests to an external web service or API using OAuth 2.0.
+Currently, only the Client Credentials flow is supported.
 The system service includes functionality to request access tokens from an authorization server of your choice and refreshes tokens automatically.

 To use this functionality, you must configure both the Authorization of webservice